André Desjardins: Murder

 On 26 April 2000, Desjardins had lunch with Boucher at a popular Montreal restaurant, Shawn's, to discuss business matters.
-Shawn's was well known in Montreal for its buxom waitresses whose "uniforms" are string bikinis, giving the restaurant a disreputable image.
-Over the breakfast, Boucher asked Desjardins to forgive a $400,000 loan with 52% interest that a friend of his had taken out and was struggling to repay, and was told by Desjardins "fuck you!" as he never forgave loans.
-Desjardins, who was 23 years older than Boucher, told him that he did not take orders from the Hells Angels, and reminded him that he had powerful friends in the Mafia, the police and in Quebec politics, saying he was not afraid of Boucher at all.
+Shawn's was well known in Montreal for its buxom waitresses whose "uniforms" were string bikinis, giving the restaurant a disreputable image.
+Over breakfast, Boucher asked Desjardins to forgive a $400,000 loan with 52% interest that a friend of his had taken out and was struggling to repay, and was told by Desjardins "fuck you!" as he never forgave loans.
+Desjardins, who was 23 years older than Boucher, told him that he did not take orders from the Hells Angels and reminded him that he had powerful friends in the Mafia, the police and in Quebec politics, saying he was not afraid of Boucher at all.
 Boucher replied: "You are going to calm down and you are going to forget about it.
 Get the fuck back there [Puerto Plata] and have some fun, OK?"
 Desjardins in turn informed Boucher: "Over my dead fucking body!
 If you think that prick's going to get way with some $400,000".
 Desjardins was interrupted by Boucher who told him: "I'm telling ya, okay, knock it off".
 Boucher asked Desjardins to meet him again for breakfast at Shawn's the next day to further discuss the matter, a request that Desjardins agreed to.
 However, Boucher did not appear at Shawn's as he had promised.

 After having breakfast at Shawn's on the morning of 27 April, while getting into his automobile, Desjardins was shot in the back 11 times by an unknown gunman who used a semi-automatic handgun equipped with a silencer.
 The assassin left the weapon at the crime scene and was picked up by a van in the Shawn's parking lot immediately after he killed Desjardins.
 The police described the assassination as a highly professional killing, saying this was not the work of an amateur assassin, which supports the theory that the assassin was either a member of the Rock Machine or the Hells Angels.